Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Real data

 That is, we take the square root of the observations and then mean-centre the resulting values.
 For the airline passenger data, we perform an original transformation based on first differences of fourth roots:

 The two transformed time series are displayed in Figures \ref{fig:Sunspot_transformed_time} and \ref{fig:Airline_transformed_time}.
 As before, the number of basis functions is optimised to maximise the marginal Whittle likelihood.
 For the sunspots and airline passenger data respectively, the optimal number of basis functions is 24 and 49, seen in Figures \ref{fig:EigenvectorsSunspot} and \ref{fig:EigenvectorsAirline} respectively.
+The modal number of change points in both instances is 1, which is fitting as the transformed time series are approximately stationary.
+Thus, applying the stationary or nonstationary model from Section \ref{sec:model and priors} yields identical results.
+The priors we use are detailed in that section.

 Figures \ref{fig:SunspotsSpectrum} and \ref{fig:AirlineSpectrum} demonstrate that our improved method models these complex processes substantially better than the existing 10-eigenvector model of Rosen et al. \cite{Rosen2012}, and that the latter does not have the complexity to model such processes.
 In Figure \ref{fig:SunspotsSpectrum}, the optimal smoothing spline captures the abruptness and amplitude of the one significant peak, as well as most of the movement of the log periodogram, while removing some of its characteristic noise.
 The 10-eigenvector spline fails to capture these features, with only slight recognition of that early peak.
 In Figure \ref{fig:AirlineSpectrum}, the optimal smoothing spline captures all five peaks of this spectrum and most of its complex undulating behaviour; the 10-eigenvector spline fails to capture the prominent peaks in the data or provide any meaningful or accurate inference of the spectrum.